kristofferwaagen/Fitgen/README.md

+# Note

+Performance may vary upon device used to run the program as the software for removing the background is quite process heavy

 # Fitgen

 This project allows users to upload photos of their clothing items and categorizes them as tops, bottoms, or shoes.
 Users can then click a "Randomize" button to generate a random outfit consisting of a top, bottom, and shoes.